grivet/shweb/example/posts/shweb.md

     make install               # Uses DESTDIR previously defined make clean                 # Removes DESTDIR memo

-If you edit the script, shellcheck can be used with:

-    make check                 # Run shellcheck

 ## Usage

 Create your source directory.
 Write `'site.conf'` within.
 Mandatory variables are: